 The contrasting Hellenic Earth Goddess view

-The Greek underworld tradition originally stemmed from notions of an earth Goddess, but later transformed after the Olympian god system was implemented and Hera married and made subservient to Zeus.
+The Greek underworld tradition originally stemmed from reverence to a single earth Goddess called Hera, but was later transformed after the Olympian god system was implemented and Hera married and made subservient to Zeus.

 A full description of Greek beliefs and a history of their various settlements in Italy would fill a very large book, but those wishing to read a good description of those operating in the more local region of Campania can do no better than read ‘The cults of Campania’ by Roy Merle Peterson.